kokoro-aya/shizuku-front-end/README.md

 displayed them in the tooltip prompt.
 This is not a good way to present info in a game and it's not fun, but I don't have a better way.

+For testing purpose, some maps present in the mocks contain a sample code in the local variable `code`, you can use this code to test the corresponding map.
+The default map to be loaded is set to map4 in mock.
+This could be changed in the future.

 Several implemented features since recent update:

 - [x] Refactor with TypeScript